 UMass Amherst Police Department (UMPD)

 The UMass Police Department serves as a CONFIDENTIAL resource for reporting and criminal investigation of incidents of sexual violence/harassment, relationship violence and stalking.
 Individuals are encouraged to report incidents of sexual misconduct to campus or local law enforcement officials.
 The UMass Police Department has officers who are specially trained to work with individuals reporting sexual and domestic violence.
-Upon request, University officials (including individuals from the Dean of Students Office, CWC, CCPH, UHS, or EO&D) are available to assist an individual in contacting and/or notifying the police.
+Upon request, university officials (including individuals from the Dean of Students Office, CWC, CCPH, UHS, or EO) are available to assist an individual in contacting and/or notifying the police.
 Individuals also have the right to decline to report incidents to law enforcement.

 585 East Pleasant Street

 Non-emergency phone: (413) 545-2121